mtak-/testinator/README.md

 ## Arbitrary

 Testinator knows how to generate values of standard types, but if you have a type that you've defined, you may need to tell Testinator how to generate it.
+There are two ways to do this:

-To do this, specialize the `Arbitrary` template.
+* specialize the `Arbitrary` template.
 Examples are in `arbitrary_*.h` and `property.cpp`.
 The output operator, `operator<<`, should also be available for your type.

+* register the constructor with Testinator using the macro, `TESTINATOR_REGISTER_CONSTRUCTOR(type, ConstructorParamTypes...)`.
+Examples are in `property.cpp`.
+Using the macro requires that all of the `ConstructorParamTypes` have `Arbitrary` specializations, or that they have been registered using the above macro.

 `Arbitrary` supplies three static functions: